-One caution, one that Jesus gave.
-Before going to war, a wise President would first count his troops and battle ships, visit Fort Knox and open the war chest, and figure out what going to war would do to his economy not to mention his election prospects in the next election.
+There is a word of caution; one that Jesus gave.
+Before going to war, a wise king would first count his troops and battle ships, visit Fort Knox and open the vault; and then figure out what this little jaunt would do to his economy not to mention his prospects in the next election.

-The Gospel of Mark is the shortest, and you can read it quickly, without stopping to ponder, get an overview, in a couple hours.
+The Gospel of Mark is the shortest, and you can read it quickly, without stopping to ponder, to get an overview in a couple of hours.
 Get a new translation, the old "Ye must be born again" is a bit heavy.
-Rather You must be born again.

 This is a lovely story written by a gynaecologist.
 Enjoy you must be born.

-It's not easy for Christians to write inspirational books that speak to the truth, but also in all honesty to the darker, inner side of their selves and their pondering.
+It's not easy for Christians to write inspirational books that speak to the truth, but also in all honesty to the darker, inner side of their selves; and their pondering.

 Such is A Family Affair.
-I wrote it in new search of meaning and whilst some things are clearer, like if God gives us freedom to do stuff, perhaps we too should give each other that freedom, yet other parts remain equally mysterious.
+I wrote it in new search of meaning and some things are clearer; like if God grants us freedom to do stuff, perhaps we too should give each other that liberty.